J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdecoder.py%23L15-L21&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

 The first function loads, reverses, and truncates the VGG19 so we that we have the parts we want.
-The next function is doing what it says.
+The second function swaps max pooling for upsampling.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fdecoder.py%23L23-L32&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>